 Despite human interventions, the territory of Porto Torres is rich in incomparable naturalistic beauties, which make it a real oasis that welcomes the visitor and allows him to recover.
 In order to preserve this significant environmental heritage, two protected areas were established between 1997 and 2002: the Asinara National Park and the homonymous marine protected area.

 The island of Asinara is historically known also for judicial reasons.
-In fact, until 1998 it housed a maximum security penitentiary, where prominent members of organized crime were detained: among them, the "professor" of the NCO Raffaele Cutolo, the head of the Cosa Nostra bosses Totò Riina and Matteo Boe, the the only prisoner to have managed to escape from the facility.
+In fact, until 1998 it housed a maximum security penitentiary, where prominent members of organized crime were detained: among them, the "professor" of the NCO Raffaele Cutolo, the head of the Cosa Nostra bosses Totò Riina and Matteo Boe, the only prisoner to have managed to escape from the facility.
 The magistrates Giovanni Falcone and Paolo Borsellino stayed at the detachment of Cala d'Oliva for work reasons before the Palermo maxi trial.